 Furthermore, it would help if you incorporated the Sprint retrospectives insights into the Sprint planning.
 The Sprint retrospectives are critical to the Agile process; it is time for the team can discuss and highlight ways they can improve.
 The product of the previous Sprints is considered, and the team looks for new ways to improve.
 The completion of each Sprint comes with new lessons that can be learned; the team takes these lessons and turn them into actionable improvements.'

 Questions asked in the insights include how did the last Sprint go?
 Was each team member satisfied?
 Was changes would make the next Sprint better?
 These and many others are questions you should ask to make your next Sprint better than the next.

 6. Use Estimates to Define What Success Looks Like Based on Team Capacity

 Sprints are time-boxed; therefore, you must set goals in line with the team's capability.
 It is detrimental to overload your team or any individual beyond the capacity of what they can do.
 More mistakes would happen, and your team morale will diminish.

-Despite using detailed Sprint planning with Scrum methodology, many projects fail because the goals are not realistic and inestimable.
-Since the team is confined to complete a part of the project within a set time, the project produces poor quality results.
-Also, within a definition for success, the developers tend to become lax, and the project drags on.
+Despite using detailed Sprint planning with scrum methodology, many projects fail because the goals are not realistic and inestimable.
+Since the team is confined to completing a part of the project within a set time, the project produces poor quality results.
+Also, within a definition of success, the developers tend to become lax, and the project drags on.
 Therefore, it is critical to balance the definition of success for each Sprint and how much the team can do.

 7. Don't Rush to Finish the Sprint Plan Meeting

-Projectsly is software that will help you make the most of your Sprint Planning, using story points that will help your team make decisions and account for capacity while your customers are top of their minds.
+Projectsly is a project management software that will help you make the most of your Sprint planning, using story points that will help your team make decisions and account for capacity while your customers are at top of their minds.